 - The Taste of Maryland: Art Collecting in Maryland 1800-1934.
 The Walters Art Gallery, Baltimore.
 1984.

 - Le dressoir du prince, services d'apparat à la Renaissance.
 Musée national de la Renaissance, Ecouen.
 1995-1996.

-Provenance Baron Seillière [date and mode of acquisition unknown] (?); Clarke [date and mode of acquisition unknown] [no. 609]; Henry Walters, Baltimore, 1916 [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.
+Provenance Baron Seillière [date and mode of acquisition unknown] (?); T.B.
+Clarke [date and mode of acquisition unknown] [no. 609]; Henry Walters, Baltimore, 1916 [mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.